Enter the torque, gear reduction ratio, lead, and efficiency into the calculator to determine the ball screw force.

 The following equation is used to calculate the ball screw force.

-To calculate the ball screw force, multiply the torque by 2 times pi times the gear reduction ratio, then divide by the product of the lead and efficiency.
+To calculate the ball screw force, multiply the torque by 2π, multiply by the gear reduction ratio, multiply by the efficiency (as a decimal), then divide by the lead.

 What is a Ball Screw Force?